-- a.
-Identify the risks posed to and borne by the system participants, and other key parties such as a system's settlement banks, custody banks, and third-party service providers. - b.
-Analyse whether risks might be imposed on other external parties and the financial system more broadly. - c.
-Analyse how risk is transformed or concentrated by the settlement process. - d.
-Consider the possibility that attempts to limit one type of risk that could lead to an increase in another type of risk. - e.
-Be aware of risks that might be unique to certain instruments, participants, or market practices. - f.
-Where payments system have inter-relationships with or dependencies on other FMIs, system operators should analyse whether and to what extent any cross-system risks exist and who bears them. - g.
-Set risk management objectives that clearly allocate acceptable risks among the relevant parties and set out strategies to manage these risks. - h.
-Establish the risk tolerance of the system, including the levels of risk exposure that are acceptable to the system operator, system participants, and other relevant parties. - i.
-Re-evaluate their risks in conjunction with any major changes in the settlement process or operations, the transactions settled the system's rules or procedures, or the relevant legal and market environments.
+a. identify the risks posed to and borne by the system participants, and other key parties such as a system's settlement banks, custody banks, and third-party service providers;

+- b. analyse whether risks might be imposed on other external parties and the financial system more broadly; - c. analyse how risk is transformed or concentrated by the settlement process; - d. consider the possibility that attempts to limit one type of risk that could lead to an increase in another type of risk; - e. be aware of risks that might be unique to certain instruments, participants, or market practices; - f. where payment systems have inter-relationships with or dependencies on other Financial Market Infrastructures (FMIs), system operators should analyse whether and to what extent any cross-system risks exist and who bears them; - g. set risk management objectives that clearly allocate acceptable risks among the relevant parties and set out strategies to manage these risks; - h. establish the risk tolerance of the system, including the levels of risk exposure that are acceptable to the system operator, system participants, and other relevant parties; and - i. re-evaluate their risks in conjunction with any major changes in the settlement process or operations, the transactions settled by the system's rules or procedures, or the relevant legal and market environments.

-Risk-management objectives should be consistent with the objectives of this policy, the system's business purposes, and the type of payment instruments and markets for which the system clears and settles.
+Risk management objectives should be consistent with the objectives of this Framework, the system's business purposes, and the type of payment instruments and markets for which the system clears and settles.
 Risk-management objectives should also be communicated to and understood by both the system operator's staff and system participants.
-System operators should review the risk management objectives regularly to ensure that:
+System operators shall review the risk management objectives regularly to ensure that:

-- i. they are appropriate for the risks posed by the system, - ii. they continue to be aligned with the system's purposes, - iii. they remain consistent with this policy, - iv.
-They are being effectively adhered to by the system operator and participants.
+- i. they are appropriate for the risks posed by the system; - ii. they continue to be aligned with the system's purposes; - iii. they remain consistent with this Framework; and - iv. they are being effectively adhered to by the system operator and participants.

-7.2.1.
-ESTABLISH SOUND GOVERNANCE ARRANGEMENTS TO OVERSEE THE RISK MANAGEMENT FRAMEWORK

-Each payment system should have sound governance arrangements to implement and oversee their risk management frameworks.
-The responsibility for sound governance rests with a system operator's board of directors or similar body and with the system operator's senior management.
+ESTABLISH SOUND GOVERNANCE ARRANGEMENTS TO OVERSEE THE RISK MANAGEMENT FRAMEWORK governance rests with a system operator's board of directors or similar body and with the system operator's senior management.